cs3org/reva/docs/content/en/docs/Tutorials/accept-invite-tutorial.md

 This is a guide on how you can run the accept invite app together with Pheonix and Reva locally in a dev environment.
 If you already have Reva and Phoenix you don't need to clone them, but you will need to congigure Phoenix (step 4) and have Reva and Phoenix running.

 ## 1. Clone the Phoenix and Reva repos
-Clone the phoenix repo from https://github.com/owncloud/phoenix
+Clone the phoenix repo from https://github.com/owncloud/phoenix (make sure to _not_ clone this into `/src/`, see https://github.com/owncloud/phoenix/issues/3338 for more information)

 ```
 git clone https://github.com/owncloud/phoenix